 Note: This page contains side effects data for the generic drug felodipine.
 It is possible that some of the dosage forms included below may not apply to the brand name Plendil.

 For the Consumer

 Applies to felodipine: oral tablet extended release

-Along with its needed effects, felodipine (the active ingredient contained in Plendil) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, felodipine (the active ingredient contained in Plendil) may cause unwanted side effects that require medical attention.

 - Bloating or swelling of face, arms, hands, lower legs, or feet